Christian Cappis: Hobro

 However, instead of signing with any team on MLS, Cappis went to trial with several clubs in Europe.
 On November 6, 2018, he signed his first professional contract with Danish Superliga team, Hobro IK.
 On the same day, he debuted for the team in a match against OB at the 2018–19 Danish Cup.
-Cappis started the game and provided an assist in his teams 4–2 defeat, before he was replaced in the 56th minute by Edgar Babayan.
+Cappis started the game and provided an assist in his team's 4–2 defeat, before he was replaced in the 56th minute by Edgar Babayan.
 On February 10, 2019, Cappis debuted in the Danish Superliga when he replaced Martin Mikkelsen at the 88th minute of a match against AC Horsens.
-Cappis scored his first goal on March 8, 2020 for Hobro.
+Cappis scored his first goal on March 8, 2020, for Hobro.

 At the end of the 2019–20 season, Hobro was relegated to the Danish 1st Division.
 In December, Hobro failed to renew Cappis' work permit and lead to Cappis' passport being revoked and at facing deportation form Denmark.

 Brøndby

 Cappis signed a four-year contract with Danish Superliga club Brøndby in February 2021 starting July 1, 2021.
 He joined the club ahead of the 2021–22 season.
-He made his debut against AGF on 18 July, coming on as a second-half substitute for Rezan Corlu in a 1–1 draw.
-Cappis scored his first goal for Brøndby in a 2–2 draw against Vejle on 1 August.
+He made his debut against AGF on July 18, coming on as a second-half substitute for Rezan Corlu in a 1–1 draw.
+Cappis scored his first goal for Brøndby in a 2–2 draw against Vejle on August 1.

+On September 1, 2023, Cappis joined Norwegian Eliteserien club Molde on loan for the remainder of the year.
+He made just four appearances, totaling 45 minutes of play, before returning to Brøndby at the end of the year.

+Viking

+On August 13, 2024, Cappis signed a three-and-a-half-year contract with Norwegian Eliteserien club Viking.

+Return to FC Dallas

+On July 24, 2025, Cappis returned to his former youth club FC Dallas, signing a contract through 2027 with an option for the 2028 season.
+He made his club debut the following day, appearing as a second-half substitute in a 4–3 MLS defeat to New York City FC.